Harrysdad2/Harrysdad2.github.io/_posts/2003-1-1-Workshop.md

 ![Inside window]({{ site.baseurl }}/images/Windowinside.jpg)

 First up is another bluebird.
-This was inspired by the windows at Blackwell, the Arts & Crafts house at Windermere.
+This was inspired by the windows at [Blackwell](https://www.blackwell.org.uk/){:target="_blank"}, the Arts & Crafts house at Windermere.
 Well worth a visit if you’re over that way!

 ![Blackwell]({{ site.baseurl }}/images/Blackwell.png)[Window at Blackwell]